 Parameters used in the carbon flux model are provided in Table S1 with their nominal value, allowed range, units, and citation where applicable.
 Parameters without mean values were calculated rather than entered as inputs.
 Parameters without ranges were entered as a constant rather than allowing the value to range in the sensitivity analysis.
 Parameters without units are unitless.
 Parameters apply to both vertically migrating (VM) fishes like myctophids and hatchetfish and to non-migrating (NM) fishes like bristlemouths, unless otherwise noted.
 The abbreviation W stands for wet weight, DW for wet weight, and SDA for specific dynamic action.

 Table S1.
 Parameters used for calculating fish-mediated carbon flux.
 Parameters are shown with their mean (nominal) value, range, units, and associated reference.
 Blank nominal (often the mean) values indicate that this parameter was calculated based on another parameter.
 Blank ranges indicate that the value entered is a constant and does not vary in the sensitivity analyses.
 Blank units indicate unitless parameters.
-The abbreviation W is used for wet weight, DW for wet weight, and SDA for specific dynamic action. d
+The abbreviation W is used for wet weight, DW for wet weight, and SDA for specific dynamic action.